Nesh00/news-frontend/README.md

 # nC-news

 _A mobile-first, responsive Front-End app build with ReactJS and CSS-modules which interacts with my own API.
-It's a news article app where you can view, like/unlike and leave comments on articles._
+It's a news article app where you can create and edit articles, also you can view, like and leave comments on articles._

 **Live URL**: [https://nenad-nc-news.netlify.app](https://nenad-nc-news.netlify.app)